Santa Cruz de la Sierra: Economy

 Santa Cruz de la Sierra is Bolivia's main economic, commercial, and industrial center.
 Its economy is divided into several specialized sectors, including entertainment, gastronomy, textiles, banking, agroindustry, tourism, automotive, and other industries.

 Following its development and economic exposure, the city has the highest Human Development Index (HDI) in the country, with a value of 0.827 at the city level and 0.758 at the department level.

-Its population growth is among the fastest in America.
-It has a nominal GDP of $9.175 billion, a nominal GDP per capita of $4.311 billion, and a PPP GDP per capita of $9.190 billion.
+Its population growth is among the fastest in the Americas.
+It has a nominal GDP of $9.175 billion, a nominal GDP per capita of just over $4,200, and a PPP GDP per capita of $12,800.

 It is also considered the franchise capital of Bolivia, as it has the largest number of national and international franchises in the country, spanning various categories, such as Hard Rock Cafe, Starbucks, Kentucky Fried Chicken, Pizza Hut, Juan Valdez, Cinemark, Sbarro, Carl's Jr, Subway, Burger King, T.G.I.
 Friday's, Cinnabon, Papa John's, Johnny Rockets, Hooters, Náutica, Levi's, Nike, ALDO, etc.